pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

 </p>

 _(Note: We can also see that the validation loss is lower than the training loss.
 The difference in training and validation loss is due to dropout which is turned off at validation time.
 Moreover the loss is decreasing very fast which implies a high learning rate.
 We probably could tune up the learning rate better to improve this.)_

-On average we get very high recall and precision values (~99%) for each run.

 ### Scoring on Greenplum